 - Contingency Fund, as the name suggests, is the fund for tackling national emergencies.
 It is at the disposal of the President of India and is used when there is a crisis in the country.
 The Union Government has a Contingency Fund of Rs.500 crore.

 - Public Account

-GDP or Gross Domestic Product is the total market value of all the finished goods and services produced within a country in a specific period of time.
-This value performs as a comprehensive outlook of a country’s economic condition or its economic health.
-GDP can be calculated on an annual or on a quarterly basis.
+The Gross Domestic Product or GDP is the total market value of all the finished goods and services produced within a country in a specific period of time.

-Among these four methods, GDP at factor cost is the most commonly used figure.
-This number reveals how industries are performing.
-The expenditure-based model, on the other hand, sheds light on the different areas of the India’s economy and illustrates the trade and investment scenarios.
+Of these, the Factor Cost Method is the most commonly used method since it talks about how the industries are performing in the country.
+On the other hand, the Expenditure Based Model sheds light on the different areas of India’s economy and illustrates the trade and investment scenarios.
 The Government of India releases GDP numbers quarterly and the final number on May 31st.
-Currently, India’s GDP growth rate stands at 4.5%, according to the last quarterly update.

 Direct and Indirect Taxes